 - Universal Studios

-Learn more about internships, and the possibility of earning credit, through the Walter Center for Career Achievement.
-You have access to many resources there for finding internships.
+Learn more about internships, and the possibility of earning credit, through the Walter Center for Career Achievement, where you’ll find many resources for both domestic and international internships.

 Foreign language study